Skip to Content

 Stitching on the back bow

-Step 8: Finish off the bow by sewing a small bit of denim seam or belt loop around the centre to hide the stitches.
+Step 8: Finish off the bow by sewing a small denim seam or belt loop around the centre to hide the stitches.

 Finishing off the denim bow